All Posts Tagged: Fermi Paradox

 There's a lot more ways to separate or subdivide these statistics.
 These numbers easily might not point to consistent enough data.
 This is not exactly the same thing as saying that the odds are simply too low for sure - just that a presumed paradox is not in order.

-On Top of That, We Have an Answer
+On Top of all That, We Have an Answer

 I really do not think there is a demand to believe one way over the other at the outset of considering a paradox . . . except . . . that we actually have an answer: no aliens in sight.
 Would that not lend to an automatic presumption: "There's no paradox to invent - just perhaps . . . unknown specifics."